xitu/gold-miner/article/2021/5-reasons-why-flutter-is-better-than-react-native.md

 # 5 Reasons Why Flutter Is Better Than React Native

-#### Reasons to choose Flutter for your next cross-platform app, with findings from an in-depth study of both frameworks

 ![Photo by [Sandy Millar](https://unsplash.com/@sandym10?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/flutter?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/10368/1*CuHCh8SBH_AY43P5kb2VYg.jpeg)

 Nowadays, programmers have two competitive cross-platform application development choices: [Flutter](https://flutter.dev/) and [React Native](https://reactnative.dev/).
 We can use both frameworks to build cross-platform mobile apps and desktop apps.
 Both frameworks indeed look similar from the outside and in the available features.
 Hopefully, you have already read many comparisons and reviews about Flutter and React Native.
 Many developers think that Flutter won’t be widely used because it uses an unfamiliar programming language, [Dart](https://dart.dev/).
 A programming language is just an interface for developers to interact with the framework.

 How a particular framework solves the cross-platform development problem is more important than the popularity of a specific framework’s programming language.
 I did some quick research on the internal architecture of both Flutter and React Native.
 Also, I created several applications on various platforms using both frameworks.
 Finally, I found the following benefits if you develop your next awesome app with Flutter.

----

 ## Flutter Has a Near-Native Performance